The personalisation process.

 1. Mental health and wellbeing assessments

-The national standard of mental health assessments used by GPs and therapists are known as GAD-7 and PHQ-9.
+The anxiety and depression assessments used by GPs and therapists are known as GAD-7 and PHQ-9.
 They facilitate reflection on mental wellbeing over a given period.
 Responses are used to ascertain the level of support required.
 While it’s not an employer’s job to act as a psychiatrist, with adaptations this robust framework can be applied to proactively support our entire workforces.

 Rather than focusing on problem sets, explore how to find solutions.
 Frame questions to examine ‘happiness’ rather than ‘depression’; ‘calmness’ rather than ‘anxiety’; and ‘coping’ rather than ‘stress’.
 Then, similar to a pulse survey, these self-reporting assessments can be sent out and completed in a regular cadence.
 The information will give employees insight to their mental health, while the employer gets anonymous wellbeing data.

 2. Offering a variety of resources